Campones76/Tecnologias-Negocio/README.md

 Final thoughts:
-A very ambitious project that I wasn't able to finish because of the dead line could've been so much more if I had a few more days but in the end I still got an 18 out of 20 so it's all good lol.
+A very ambitious project that I wasn't able to finish because of the dead line could've been so much more if I had a just a few more days but in the end I still got an 18 out of 20 so it's all good lol.